“And tell me, do you play with your children? Do you waste time with your children? The free gift of a parent’s time is so important.”

 Which brings us to the third descriptor: Empowering.
 For insight as to what Verifi means by empowerment, we can look further on the website “label” – like this question from the website’s FAQs page: “I don’t have an increased risk for Down syndrome, but I am really worried about it.
 Can I have this test?”

 That’s a clue to the real agenda of Verifi, although it’s otherwise barely discernible on it’s online label.
 The brutal truth is that Verifi is intended to refine the targeting of Down syndrome for elimination.
 It’s generally acknowledged that about 90% of babies diagnosed prenatally with Down syndrome are aborted, although that figure is somewhat controversial.
 Still, does it matter if it’s 80% or 50%?
 Even 1%?
 The fact is that our culture and our healthcare system have decided to eradicate Down syndrome as if it were a virus, and tests like Verifi provide an elegant (and profitable) means of furthering that end.

-Here’s the deal when it comes to Down syndrome and prenatal testing, especially since positive results so often lead to abortion: We’re not fixing a problem; we’re getting rid of the people who have a problem.
-We’re not reducing the incidence of a disorder; we’re reducing the sample size.
-We’re not curing a syndrome; we’re simply killing those who have the syndrome.
+Here’s the deal when it comes to Down syndrome and prenatal testing, especially since positive results so often lead to abortion: We’re not fixing a problem, but rather getting rid of the people who have the problem; we’re not reducing the incidence of a disorder, but rather reducing the sample size; we’re not curing a syndrome, but rather killing those who have the syndrome.
 And is this really going to make the world a better place?
 Is it just?
 Is it civilized?
 Isn’t it really a kind of genocide?

 In the end, it does come back to inaccurate labeling, but not just the labeling on prenatal tests.
 More importantly, it’s the grossly inappropriate “defect” label that we insist on attaching to children with Down’s and similar conditions.
 No wonder our society is inclined to get rid of them!